 We believe term life insurance with living benefits is a waste of money because advancing the death benefit could have dire consequences for your family upon your death.
-In order to adequately integrate the living benefit options, we feel that you would have to increase your life insurance by a minimum 3 X. This can cost prohibitive, and a separate plan may be more affordable.
+In order to adequately integrate the living benefit options, we feel that you would have to increase your life insurance by a minimum of 3 X. This can cost prohibitive, and a separate plan may be more affordable.

 We at My Family Life Insurance pride ourselves in serving our clients with their best interests first.
 It is the only way we know how.
 If you were presented life insurance with living benefits and want to know your other options, or want to work with an agency that values you and your family, contact us.
 Or, use the form below.